sajjadGG/book-python/basics/function/definition.rst

     # Help on function my_function in module __main__:
     #
     # my_function()
-    #     This is the My Function
+    #     This is the my function
+    #     And the description is longer then one line

     print(my_function.__doc__)
-    # This is the My Function
+    #    This is the my function
+    #    And the description is longer then one line

 Assignments